tarun-bathwal/identity-dump/README.md

 1. git clone https://github.com/tarun-bathwal/identity-dump.git <br />
 2. cd identity-dump<br />
 3. npm install<br />
-  //MAKE SURE YOU EDIT THE ./controllers/users.js file to include your own mailgun api key and mailgun domain to get the email     services started.<br />
+4. create a .env file in the root folder and enter the following code in it:<br />
+mailgunkey=your_mailgun_key<br />
+mailgundomain=your_mailgun_domain<br />
+If you don't perform this step, then the server doesn't work<br />
+If you don't have a valid mailgunkey or mailgundomain, the server won't be able to send you the email, though it will still create an entry in the required file.
+So, even if you don't have mailgun key and domain, enter any string without quotes in the .env file<br />
 4. npm run test // this command runs the tests.
-All the 6 tests must pass correctly.<br />
+All the 6 tests must pass correctly.
+Data is written in testuser.txt file in the root folder.
+On every test run, testuser.txt is deleted and created new, so it will have only one entry at max.<br />
 5. npm run start // this starts the development server.
-You can now use POSTMAN to hit the APIs.<br />
+You can now use POSTMAN to hit the APIs.
+Data is written and read from the users.txt file in the root folder.<br />
 <br />
 <br />
 APIs